osavaryb/abella_schema/README.md

+This change log unmaintained as of 21-07-2013, see documentation in tactdoc, plugdoc and report/bilan

 (19/07/2013) bis
 * Added generic tactic extension to abella, dispatches tactics of the form "plugName" ! "tactName" H1 ...
 Hn